nazka/map-gl-js-spiderfy/README.md

 We try to stand out by:
 - compatibility with as wel mapbox-gl as maplibre-gl
-- availability a an npm-package
+- availability as an npm-package
 - rendering in the canvas (with 3D rendering support)
 - a lot of customizable properties and options (see advanced demo)

-A nice extra, screenshots of the spiderification are supported.
-See here an example:
+A nice extra, since the spiderfication is part of the canvas, generating screenshots of it is really easy

 ![screenshot (15)](https://user-images.githubusercontent.com/9056487/153424126-016bacd1-5e8c-4cbc-9607-8a8a9943e7a3.PNG)